Snowfall at low elevations

 First snow showers at low elevations this weekend

-Saturday will be a generally cloudy day, with a few scattered showers or raindrops expected in the Pyrenees and the west.
-Rainfall will be light, with the snow level still high, between 1,600 and 1,800 meters.
-However, on the northern slopes of the Pyrenees, the snow level will drop to 800 meters by evening.
-Light precipitation is expected throughout the country from Saturday night into Sunday morning.
-On Sunday, the Arctic air mass will begin to move in more decisively, bringing colder temperatures everywhere.
+We started the weekend with a generally cloudy Saturday, with a few light showers.
+This Sunday, the Arctic air mass will begin to move in more decisively, bringing colder temperatures everywhere.
 This will cause the snow level to drop significantly, especially in the western half of the country due to the channeling of cold air through the Ebro Valley.
-In these areas, snow could fall below 500 meters by the afternoon, and down to 200 meters by the end of the day.
-Light and scattered precipitation is expected, especially in the Ebro Valley, the western Pyrenees, and the Valencian Community.
-In fact, Meteocat has already issued the first snow alerts for elevations above 200 meters on Sunday night.
+In these areas, snow was already seen below 500 meters from the afternoon onwards, and by the end of the day at 100-200 meters.
+Light and scattered precipitation was expected, mainly in the Ebro Valley, western Catalonia, and central Catalonia, as well as in the Valencian Community.
+In fact, Meteocat (the Catalan Meteorological Service) had already issued the first snow alerts above 200 meters on Sunday night.

 stats